scala/scala3/docs/_docs/reference/metaprogramming/macros-spec.md

 given Compiler = Compiler.make(getClass.getClassLoader)
 ```

 The classloader is needed for the compiler to know which dependencies have been loaded and to load the generated code using the same classloader.
+Below is an example method `mkPower2` that is passed to `staging.run`:

 ```scala
 def mkPower2()(using Quotes): Expr[Double => Double] = ...